- About JMRI, LLC. Board chairperson, JMRI, LLC. Tomonori Tomura

 The awards are not necessarily decided by the scale of reporting on the event, or by the size of the impact.
 We also do not intend to instigate abuse of the right to make reports or of the rights of auditors.

-The hope of Mr Tomura, the supervisor and chairman of the award committee, is that this award will be evaluated correctly by society, neither as a prize that curries favour with businesses and organisations nor as one that mischievously instigates trouble, but as an important initiative that strengthens the self-cleansing abilities of governing and internal self-governing bodies.
+The hope of Mr. Tomura, the supervisor and chairman of the award committee, is that this award will be evaluated correctly by society, neither as a prize that curries favor with businesses and organizations nor as one that mischievously instigates trouble, but as an important initiative that strengthens the self-cleansing abilities of governing and internal self-governing bodies.